 Compared to prior information visualization strategies, we have a unique opportunity on the Data Web.
 The unified RDF data model being prevalent on the Data Web enables us to bind data to visualizations in an unforeseen and dynamic way.
 An information visualization technique requires certain data structures to be present.
 When we can derive and generate these data structures automatically from reused vocabularies or semantic representations, we are able to realize a largely automatic visualization workflow.
 Ultimately, we aim to realize an ecosystem of data extractions and visualizations, which can be bound together in a dynamic and unforeseen way.
 This will enable users to explore datasets even if the publisher of the data does not provide any exploration or visualization means.
 Most existing work related to visualizing RDF is focused on concrete domains and concrete datatypes.

 The Linked Data Visualization Model (LDVM) we propose in this paper allows to connect different datasets with different visualizations in a dynamic way.
-LDVM balances between flexibility of visualization options and efficiency of implementation or configuration.
+In order to achieve such flexibility and a high degree of automation the LDVM is based on a visualization workflow incorporating analytical extraction and visual abstraction steps.
+Each of the visualization workflow steps comprises a number of transformation operators, which can be defined in a declarative way.
+As a result, the LDVM balances between flexibility of visualization options and efficiency of implementation or configuration.
 Ultimately we aim to contribute with the LDVM to the creation of an ecosystem of data publication and data visualization approaches, which can co-exist and evolve independently.
 Our main contributions are in particular:

-- 1. The adoption of the Data State Reference Model [6] for RDF through the creation of a formal Linked Data Visualization Model, which allows to dynamically connect data with visualizations. - 2.
-A comprehensive, scalable implementation of the Linked Data Visualization Model comprising a library of generic data extractions and visualizations - 3.
-An evaluation of our LDVM implementation using a benchmark consisting of 16 visualization tasks
+- 1. The adoption of the Data State Reference Model [7] for the RDF data model through the creation of a formal Linked Data Visualization Model, which allows to dynamically connect data with visualizations. - 2.
+A comprehensive, scalable implementation of the Linked

+Data Visualization Model comprising a library of generic data extractions and visualizations that allow to obtain an overview on, visualize and explore the Data Web in real-time.